hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ServicesConfiguration.md

 ```

-It has below elements.
+SPI configuration has the following elements.

 - `name`: Name of the service to be registered.
 - `class-name`: Name of the class that you develop for your service.
-- `properties`: This element includes the custom properties that you can add to your service.
+- `properties`: The custom properties that you can add to your service.
 You enable/disable
  these properties and set their values using this element.
 - `configuration`: You can include configuration items which you develop using the `Config` object in your code.